Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Conclusions and Discussions

-The radio luminosity is in the order of $\nu L_\nu \sim 10^{35} \ergs$ at 1-10 GHz if $B=100$mG, while it can reach $10^{37} \ergs$ if $B=1000$mG.
-Currently, a small fraction of TDEs are revealed to produce luminous radio emissions of $10^{36-42}~\ergs$, which arise several days to years after the peak bolometric luminosity (review by \citealt{alexander2020}).
-The CRe for generating those radio emissions are thought to be accelerated in forward/external shocks driven by winds in the diffuse ISM, or reverse/internal shocks driven by jets in previous models.
-Our model is different from these models, which applies to the case in which dense clouds exist around the BH.
-Combined with our previous work (\citealt{mou2020}), we believe that the wind-torus interactions, or in more generally, wind-clouds (dusty or not dusty) interactions lead to simultaneously arising of X-ray and radio emissions, or even gamma-rays (difficult to detect actually) with time lags in the order of year.
-This can be regarded as a feature for our model.
+Combined with our previous work (\citealt{mou2021}), we believe that the wind-torus interactions, or more generally, wind-cloud (dusty or not dusty) interactions, lead to simultaneously arising of X-ray, radio-infrared emissions and gamma-rays, with time lags of the order of year.
+Multi-band radiations provide a cross-validation for testing different physical models.
 The upcoming radio/X-ray surveys will expand the sample of TDEs, so that we can identify which transient sources may be the afterglows from TDE wind-torus interactions.

-The neutrino emission of $1\times 10^{40}\ergs$, indicating that the flux is $<10^{-12}~\ergs$ cm$^{-2}$ when the source is beyond 10 Mpc.
-Such a neutrino flux is far below the sensitivity of the IceCube, and this is not conflict with the non-detection of transient neutrino emissions in 1-100 GeV band (\citealt{abbasi2020}).
-Moreover, due to little contribution to gamma-rays and neutrinos luminosities, in this work we did not paying attention to the CRp at the bow shocks.
-However, the maximum energy of those CRp can be accelerated to several PeV or even higher if the magnetic field is stronger.
-Thus, we would expect that neutrinos of $\sim 10^{2}$TeV could be produced, although the quantity should be very low.

-It is natural to expect the circumstance of stronger magnetic field, radiation field, and denser cloud in the inner zone.
-Our result implies that for those clouds located closer to the central BH than the torus (e.g., the clouds in broad line region or between the broad line region and the torus), interactions of wind-cloud would give rise to stronger X-rays, gamma-rays, radio emissions or neutrinos afterglows, with shorter time delays (monthly delayed afterglows).
-The studies of wind-torus interactions inspires us to propose a same method to explore the potential clouds inside the dust sublimation radius (as a future work).